Omkar38/ConsultX-AI-Therapy/README.md

 If you use ConsultX in research, demos, or reports, please credit:

-> ConsultX — Retrieval-Augmented Guardrails for Safer AI Therapy (Omkar Lashkare, 2025)
+> ConsultX — Retrieval-Augmented Guardrails for Safer AI Therapy (AMS 691.01 Group 4: Omkar Lashkare, Jiyang Wu, Yemoe Aung, Zikai Cheng, and Sarah Aguiar, 2025)

 See the `LICENSE` file for full details.